Weld County Receives $9.8M in Emergency Rental Assistance for Residents Struggling with Rent and Utilities

 Weld County Government has received a total of $9,765,398 to help eligible county residents who are struggling to pay their rent and utilities during the COVID-19 pandemic.

-The U.S. Department of the Treasury’s Emergency Rental Assistance program makes $25 billion available to assist households that are not able to pay rent and utilities due to the pandemic.
-Funds are provided directly to states, U.S. Territories, local governments and Indian tribes that utilize the funds to provide assistance to eligible households through either existing or newly created rental assistance programs.
+The U.S. Department of the Treasury’s Emergency Rental Assistance program makes $25 billion available to assist households that cannot pay rent and utilities due to the pandemic.
+Funds are provided directly to states, U.S. Territories, local governments, and Indian tribes that utilize the funds to assist eligible households through either existing or newly created rental assistance programs.

 “We’re excited to announce we received four times the amount of funding we were expecting when we submitted our application,” said Don Warden, Weld County Director of Finance and Administration.
 “This should go a long way in helping Weld County residents with delinquent rent and utility bills,” Don said.